modular/modular/KGEN/docs/MojoREPL.md

 - `:mojo dump-logs` - This command sends a `FlushIRAndDebugLog` event, which instructs the various clients to flush their debug log caches immediately.

+### Testing

+We support llvm-lit tests in our CI for both the REPL and the jupyter environments.
+They are located in `kgen/test/mojo-lldb-repl` and `Kernels/examples` respectively.

+As a trick, when debugging llvm-lit test issues, you can produce helpful logs by including the expression `:log enable lldb expr -f /tmp/logs.txt` directly in the test file in the case of a REPL test, or as a new cell in a jupyter test.
+This won't affect the data stream received by FileCheck.